-$\bullet$ Thirdly, the problem of many-body chaos at weak coupling had been investigated in several years ago by Stanford \cite{Stanford}, in which the system of matrix $\Phi^4$ theory was studied.
-In a recent paper, Kolganov and Trunin detailly studied the classical and quantum butterfly effect in a related theory \cite{Kolganov}.
-Since that the interacting scalar field theory could be transformed to a system of coupled oscillators, see for example \cite{Huang21}, it is interesting to study the problems along the prescription of this paper.
+$\bullet$ Thirdly, the problem of many-body chaos at weak coupling was investigated several years ago by Stanford \cite{Stanford}, focusing on the system of matrix $\Phi^4$ theory.
+In a recent paper, Kolganov and Trunin provided a detailed study of the classical and quantum butterfly effect in a related theory \cite{Kolganov}.
+Given that the interacting scalar field theory can be transformed into a system of coupled oscillators (see, for example, \cite{Huang21}), it is interesting to study the problems along the prescription of this paper.

-\section{Function Form of ${b_{nm}}$}
+\section{Function Form of $|n\>^{(3)}$}